mayeco/patagonia/implement.md

 **PLAN IDENTIFICATION**: Always identify input type (epic/feature/project/plan/open text) and adapt implementation approach.

-**ITERATION HANDLING**: If clarifications needed, edit existing plan or create structured plan from open text unless user explicitly requests "new one".
+**ITERATION HANDLING**: If clarifications needed, edit existing plan or create structured plan from open text unless the developer explicitly requests "new one".

 **TERMINATION CONDITIONS**:
-- If no input specified: Ask user for description or plan reference and STOP
+- If no input specified: Ask the developer for description or plan reference and STOP
 - If plan file doesn't exist: Create plan from open text description and save to `/plans/`
-- If implementation hits blocker: Ask for clarification and STOP
+- If implementation hits blocker: Ask the developer for clarification and STOP
-- Never proceed without user confirmation
+- Never proceed without developer confirmation

-## Steps
+## STEPS

-0. **LANGUAGE DETECTION**: Check for English keywords ("implement", "start", "execute", "do").
-Default to Spanish.
+0. **LANGUAGE DETECTION**:
+   - Detect the user's input language (default to Spanish if not clearly English)
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

 1. **INPUT TYPE DETECTION**:
-   - Analyze user input for input type indicators:
+   - Analyze developer input for input type indicators:
      - **Epic**: Keywords like "epic", "large initiative", "strategic", "company objective"
      - **Project**: Keywords like "project", "initiative", "program", "implementation"
      - **Feature**: Keywords like "feature", "small", "task", "functionality"